parassjain/blog-old/_posts/2021-06-07-how-to start-blogging-on-jekyll.md

 categories: Daily-Learning
 ---

-this post is about setting up Jekyll to start blogging(on linus) i will be covering just jekyll part here, uploading on github pages will be in the next part -> [link]({{ site.baseurl }}{% post_url 2021-06-07-how-to-host-your-blog-on-github %})
+this post is about setting up Jekyll to start blogging(on linux) i will be covering just jekyll part here, uploading on github pages will be in the next part -> [link]({{ site.baseurl }}{% post_url 2021-06-07-how-to-host-your-blog-on-github %})

-prefer linus/macos over windows
+prefer linux/macos over windows

 go to website [jekyll docs](https://jekyllrb.com/docs/) follow these 4 simple commands